Best consultants

 My Education

-I have a BA International in History and French from University College Dublin (UCD) and Université Lumière, Lyon II; an MA in European Studies from UCD; a Diploma in Applied European Law from the Law Society of Ireland; an MBA from Solvay Business School and most recently completed a course in Sustainable Business Management with the Cambridge Institute for Sustainability Leadership (CISL).
+I have a BA International in History and French from University College Dublin (UCD) and Université Lumière, Lyon II; an MA in European Studies from UCD; a Diploma in Applied European Law from the Law Society of Ireland; an MBA from Solvay Business School and a Certificate in Sustainable Business Management from the Cambridge Institute for Sustainability Leadership (CISL).

 My Languages